canonical/sqlair/README.md

 ```
 It is important to note that SQLair __needs__ the fields to be public in to order read from them and write to them.
 ## Writing the SQL
-In SQLair expressions, the chatacters `$` and `&` are used to specify input and outputs respectivly.
-These expressions specify the Go objects to fetch arguements from or read results into.
+In SQLair expressions, the chatacters `$` and `&` are used to specify input and outputs respectively.
+These expressions specify the Go objects to fetch arguments from or read results into.

 For example, when selecting a particular `Person` from a database, instead of the query:
 ```SQL